binita0401/binita0401/README.md

 ## Hi there 👋 Its me Binita Gyawali
-🔭Statistics Graduate | Masters in Data Science Student
-⚡Interested in Data Science, Machine Learning and Artificial Intelligence .
+🔭Statistics Graduate | Masters in Data Science Student ⚡Interested in Data Science, Machine Learning and Artificial Intelligence .

-😄Learning Python, R and SQL
+🌱Learning Python, R and SQL

 <!--